 What role does imagination and creativity play when you approach a new figurative art project?

 Although I paint what I see when it comes to my models, I usually like to transform the environment using my imagination, or inspiration from other sources.
 Although there is no comparison to working from life, my models rarely have time for more than a session or two so I use photography in conjunction with life, to bring my paintings to their completed stage.
 I like to use natural light, so often my model is sitting on the air conditioning unit in my backyard, where the lighting is best.
 I have transformed that unit to everything from shipping containers in train stations, to peaks in the High Sierras.
-New costumes options also plays a big role in creating the perfect look, as well as inspiration for the painting itself.
+New costumes options also play a big role in creating the perfect look, as well as inspiration for the painting itself.

 What are some projects that you are currently working on?